Friedman-reflexivity: interpreters as consistoids: Introduction

 Given a Friedman-reflexive base theory {\sf B} and an interpretation $K$ of {\sf B} in a finitely axiomatised theory $A$, we can define the \emph{interpreter logic} of $A$ (w.r.t. $K$).
 This is an analogue of the provability logic of $A$.
 We will have a first look at what principles of interpreter logic we get.
 We show that, generally, we have at least {\sf K}4, i.e., the L\"ob Conditions.
-However, this need not yield L\"ob's Logic, {\sf GL}, since we do not necessarily have a Fixed Point Lemma.
-For sequential bases, however, we do have at least L\"ob's Logic.

-We discuss one downside of the idea of interpreter logics as aimed at coordinate-free representations: we have to deal with three things: the finitely axiomatised $A$, the base {\sf B} and the interpretation $K$ of {\sf B} in $A$.
-It can already be a problem to find given $A$ an appropriate base.
-For example, for ${\sf S}^1_2$ there is no sequential Friedman-reflexive base that can be interpreted in it.
-Secondly, even if we can find a triple as desired, can we get each ingredient coordinate-free?
-For Elementary Arithmetic {\sf EA} there is such base, to wit ${\sf PA}^{\sf corto}$, but we do not know how to specify an interpretation of it in a coordinate-free way.
-We can find an finitely axiomatised theory conservatively expanding ${\sf PA}^{\sf corto}$.
-Here we can take as interpretation the identical embedding.
-However, now the specification of this theory is itself not coordinate-free.
+However, this need not yield L\"ob's Logic, {\sf GL}, since we do not necessarily have a Fixed Point Lemma.\footnote{We may lack the resources to formulate and prove a G\"odel Fixed Point Lemma and, even if we have those, the provability-like notion need not be representable by a definable predicate.} We provide general conditions for obtaining {\sf S}4, {\sf K}45, and {\sf GL}.
+In case either {\sf B} or $A$ is sequential, the sufficient condition for obtaining L\"ob's Logic turns out to be fulfilled.
+In case {\sf B} sequential and the association of an interpreter to $A$ is effective for $U$, we show that the proof of Solovay's Theorem can be given with few modifications.
+This is possible even if we do not have a definition of the provability-like modality corresponding to interpreters as a predicate of {\sf B}.